Thermiee/Portfolio/README.md

 The basic requirements for building the executable are:
 * A working browser application (Google chrome, Mozilla Fire fox, Microsoft edge ...)
 * VSCode or any other equivalent code editor
-* Node Package Manager (For installing packages like Lighthous, webhint & stylelint used for checking for debugging bad codes before deployment)
+* Node Package Manager (For installing packages like Lighthouse, webhint & stylelint used for checking for debugging bad codes before deployment)